-Despite the fact that I have a tendency to be messy, I abhor clutter.
+Despite the fact that I have a tendency to be super messy (and a pile-creator), I abhor clutter.
 I can’t stand it on my desk, I can’t stand it in my home, I can’t stand it in my mind.

 I didn’t know what to call it at the time, but over the years, I’ve been slowly moving towards and creating a minimalist lifestyle.
 In a nutshell, a minimalist lifestyle is one that removes the clutter from your life.
 Not just your home and belongings.
 Your life.

 It sounds radical, but it’s really not.
 Our home looks rather normal.
 We have a few paintings and photos on the wall, our home is furnished, though minimally.
 We have tvs, iPhones, iPads, iMacs, toys and (still too many) clothes.
 But, we do make a lot of choices that are different from most of society.
 What we are doing is trying to weed out all of the stuff that we don’t need.

 A minimalist lifestyle does not have to include selling all of your possessions.
 Everyone’s minimalism looks different, because each is based on their own needs.
 For example, a part of it for us is having smartphones, iPads, iMacs for the entire family and very few knick-knacks (all I see is all.the.dust. when I see knick-knacks), for others it may be the opposite..